Why is a writing schedule essential?

 I had never given this much thought.
 Been blogging for 5 years now and yet, I’ve never had a writing schedule.
 I sometimes feel as though I’m missing something.
 And so I decided to blog about it.

 A schedule in any exercise is all about discipline; discipline that makes you better in the art.
-A writing schedule is meant to keep you in the practise of sharing your work on a timely and frequent basis.
+But how important is it?

 I have known writers who follow a schedule and who don’t.
 Author interviews always consist of the interviewee probing the author about his/her writing schedule; a takeaway for budding authors.
 I have been asked many times if I follow a schedule.
 I guess it’s more of a personal choice.